malamsyah/my-reads/README.md

 # My Reads: A Book Tracking App

-A web app to track your reading progress
+A web app to track your reading progress, current page:

+### Home Page

+This page contains all of your books group to `Currently Reading`, `Want to Read` and `Read`

+### Search Page

+On search page you can search and add a new book to your collection

 # Getting Started